themonster-hub/Mm-Roblox-Anti-cheat/README.md

     if stats.Cash.Value >= itemCost then
         local newCashValue = stats.Cash.Value - itemCost

-        -- 1. Authorize the new value before changing it.
+        -- 1. Authorize the new value before the server makes the change.
         AntiCheat.AuthorizeStatChange(player, "Cash", newCashValue)

         -- 2. Apply the change.